pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Connection and Transaction handling for executeMultiple
+- Transaction handling for executeMultiple
 - count mutating remote services for remoteServicesCallCount ==> mutatingRemoteServicesCallCount
 - Execute multiples with or without transaction may not have mutating remote service calls (remoteServiceCallCount === 0)
 - Support dynamic filters with Map-type argument property